gbif/ipt/IPT2ManualNotes.wiki.md

   4. A user cannot be deleted if it is the creator or one or more resources.
 To restrict the user's access to their resources, downgrade their role to type User.
 Refer to the [[Modify an existing user|IPT2ManualNotes.wiki#modify-an-existing-user]] section for information about how to change a user's role.

 ## Configure GBIF registration options
 This page allows a user to register the IPT instance in the GBIF Registry if this has not already been done.
 The IPT must be registered before any of the IPTs resources can be associated with an organisation (see the information under the "Configure Organisations" heading in the "Administration Menu" section) or published (see the [[Published Versions|IPT2ManualNotes.wiki#published-versions]] section).
 Information about a registered IPT and its public resources become searchable through the Registry's services, and the data from the public resources published on the IPT can be indexed for searching via the GBIF portal.
-If the IPT has already been registered, the registered information for the IPT can be edited opening the "Edit GBIF registration" page.
+If the IPT has already been registered, the registered information for the IPT can be edited opening the [[Edit GBIF registration|IPT2ManualNotes.wiki#edit-gbif-registration]] page.

 The first step to register with GBIF is to test that the IPT has a valid URL that can be reached by the GBIF services.
 To run this test, click on the button labeled "Validate".